 Coming up in the early ’80s, when Hollywood was booming with young talented actors including Matthew Broderick and Sutherland’s roommate of three years, Robert Downey Jr., he too would soon become a star.
 A diverse actor, often associated with a rough bad boy exterior, his first taste of critical acclaim was for his leading role in the 1985 film The Bay Boy.
-Only the beginning, he would go on to have very important roles in such decade defining films including 1986’s Stand By Me, 1987’s The Lost Boys, and 1988’s Young Guns.
+Only at the beginning, he would go on to have very important roles in such decade defining films including 1986’s Stand By Me, 1987’s The Lost Boys, and 1988’s Young Guns.

 Now over three decades into his career Sutherland continues to be one of the biggest names in film and television following the massively successful eight season run of Fox’s 24 series.
-With such an impressive career, one would think that the actor would be completely satisfied with his resume, but a new side of Sutherland emerged in early 2016 when news began to surface he would be releasing an album.
+With such an impressive career, one would think that the actor would be completely satisfied with his resume, but a new side of Sutherland emerged in early 2016 when news began to surface that he would be releasing an album.
 First offering a sample of his brand of music to fans with “Not Enough Whiskey,” Sutherland turned a lot of heads.
 A compelling discovery for many, it ends up Sutherland’s talents run deeper than just acting ability and his love for music is perhaps strongest of all.
 Reflecting on what music means to him, he says, “Music is probably, as an art form; and trust me I like painting, poetry, theater, but music is probably the one thing I can identify most.“

 Proudly standing by that statement, Sutherland spent a great deal of 2016 letting the public into his world of music.
 Much different than acting on stage, or in film, music cuts closer to the bone and leaves the creator vulnerable.
 Well aware of the risk, Sutherland confesses the songs he writes are the closest thing he has ever had to a diary or journal.
 Drawing from his own personal experiences, he lays it all out on the table with his Jude Cole produced debut album, Down In A Hole.